puppetlabs/puppet-docs/source/pe/3.7/orchestration_invoke_cli.markdown

 ### Using Sudo

-Anyone able to log into the puppet master server as an admin user with full root `sudo` privileges can become the `peadmin` user by running:
+Anyone able to log into the Puppet master server as an admin user with full root `sudo` privileges can become the `peadmin` user by running:

     $ sudo -i -u peadmin

 This is the default way to log in as the `peadmin` user.
-It means that orchestration commands can only be issued by the group of users who can fully control the puppet master.
+It means that orchestration commands can only be issued by the group of users who can fully control the Puppet master.

 ### Adding SSH Keys

-If you wish to allow other users to run orchestration commands without giving them full control over the puppet master, you can add their public SSH keys to `peadmin`'s authorized keys file.
+If you wish to allow other users to run orchestration commands without giving them full control over the Puppet master, you can add their public SSH keys to `peadmin`'s authorized keys file.

 You can use Puppet's [`ssh_authorized_key` resource type](/references/3.7.latest/type.html#sshauthorizedkey) to do this, or add keys manually to the `/var/lib/peadmin/.ssh/authorized_keys` file.